Khairun-Nahar-Munne/LLM/README.md

 ## Database Tables

-You cab see the data through both django admin and pgadmin.
-I gave the instruction how to see database through pgadmin.
+You can see the data through both django admin and pgadmin.
+I gave the instructions how to see database through pgadmin in my scrapy project.
 You can see only the generated data of first 10 hotels/properties.
 If you want to generate data for all hotels, you have to change the one line code in the process_hotels.py file (hotels = Hotel.objects.all())

 ### Property Table (`hotels`)